-US Regional Employment 2020 features 14 states.
-The guide provides expert legal commentary on the impact of COVID-19 on the workplace, the "Black Lives Matter" and "Me Too" movements, unions, the National Labor Relations Board, the interviewing process, restrictive covenants, discrimination and harassment, and whistle-blower claims.
+The new US Regional Employment 2021 guide covers 12 states.
+The guide provides the latest legal information on the impact of COVID-19 on the workplace, the “Black Lives Matter” and “Me Too” movements, union membership, the National Labor Relations Board (NLRB), discrimination and harassment issues, workplace safety, and class actions.

 Employment law in the private sector, as with any area of the law, necessarily begins with definition.
 At this stage in the evolution of our labor and employment history, one might expect the fundamental concepts and definitions to be fairly well settled.
 To many, however, the picture at times has been somewhat unsettled.
 Due to the impact of COVID-19, these concerns have been magnified in ways that hardly could have been contemplated.
 From a positive point of view, this is arguably attributable to a vibrant economy’s need, and its willingness, to adapt to the changes in our global and socio-economic, political and technological climate.
 At the same time, alternative solutions and the impact of COVID-19 have created not only new challenges, but, arguably, unintended consequences.